Kids Getting Too Big: Obesity Rates Among Our Young'uns

 Academy of Nutrition and Dietetics: The Academy’s got a bunch of resources to help prevent and deal with kids getting too heavy.
 They’ve even got a search tool to find dietitians who know their stuff: eatright.org

-Author Bio: Meet Dona King, a real trailblazer in the world of public health and nutrition, with a master’s degree in Public Health under her belt.
-She’s got a knack for tackling childhood obesity and brings a whole lot of know-how to her gig as a writer for US Health Hub.
-Dona’s pieces don’t just shed light on the troubling of child obesity in the good ol’ USA, but also offer hands-on solutions.
-But she doesn’t stop at writing – she’s out there in the community, showing her dedication to promoting a lifestyle of health and taking on this major health challenge head-on.
-Y’all, she’s the real deal!
+Author Bio: Meet Dona King, a true leader in public health and nutrition, with a master’s degree in Public Health.
+She’s passionate about helping kids stay healthy and brings a wealth of expertise to her role as a writer for US Health Hub.
+Dona’s articles not only highlight the growing concerns around children’s health in the U.S., but also offer practical solutions.
+But she’s not just behind the pen—she’s out in the community, dedicated to promoting healthy living and tackling major health challenges head-on.
+She’s the real deal, y’all!